Programming-0101/Programming-0101.github.io/.vuepress/public/slides/OOP-Ramp-Up/15-EF-Core.md

 ----

-# Method to Read JSOn Files
+# Method to Read JSON Files

 ```csharp
 using System.Collections.Generic;